 Installing a drip irrigation system can not only conserve water but also make it easier to accurately apply fertilizer and other nutrient needs for plants in flower beds or lawns.
 Doing so helps keep runoff from fertilizers or plant treatments out of nearby waterways.
 By taking sustainability into consideration during your renovation project, you can help create beautiful outdoor spaces while also reducing their environmental impacts.

-Choose Eco-Friendly Flooring Options
+Choose Eco-Friendly Flooring Options for your project renovation

 When starting your home renovation project, one way to ensure your efforts can help the environment is to choose environmentally-friendly flooring.